Locally Prominent Semantic Features

 For example, subsequent (e.g., five seconds afterward) to generate at least one navigational instruction (e.g., “Turn right at the large white obelisk”), the computer can generate the navigational instruction query via a loudspeaker device associated with the computer.
 The navigational instruction query can state, “Did you see the landmark?” or “Did you see the large white obelisk?”
 Furthermore, the navigational instruction query can, for example, inquire as to whether at least one navigational instruction was helpful in navigation (e.g., “Was the navigational instruction helpful?”).

-The navigational instruction query can get generated based at least in part on a distance to at least one landmark referenced in at least one navigational instruction.
+The navigational instruction query can get generated based at least in part on a distance to at least one locally prominent landmark referenced in at least one navigational instruction.
 For example, the computer can get associated with sensors that can determine the distance to at least one landmark and generate the navigational instruction query when the vantage point is within a predetermined distance of at least one landmark.

 By way of further example, the computer can use the distance to at least one landmark and the current velocity at the vantage point to determine an amount of time before the landmark is within the distance.
 The computer can then generate the navigation instruction query within a time period of reaching the location of at least one landmark.

 The method can include receiving responses to the navigational instruction query.
 The responses to the navigational instruction query can include signals or data received from devices, including a tactile input device (e.g., keyboard, a touch screen, a pressure-sensitive surface, and a button), a microphone, and a camera.

 For example, the computer can get associated with a microphone that receives verbal responses from a passenger (e.g., a passenger in an automobile) that had become provided with the navigational instruction query “Did you see the landmark?”
 The response from the passenger can include, for example, a verbal response of “Yes” or “No.” to denote whether the passenger saw the landmark.

 The responses can get stored in a privacy-enhancing way that is strongly encrypted and anonymized.
 For example, aggregations of the responses can improve the efficacy of selecting landmarks and providing navigational instructions.